nclabteam/FLNCLAB/README.md

 - `target_acc` : This field specifies the target accuracy that the model needs to achieve.
 It can take any value greater than `0`.
 - `model` : This field specifies the model architecture used in the training process.
 Currently Implemented models are [  `mobilenetv2`, `simplecnn`, `simplednn`, `kerasexpcnn`, `mnistcnn`, `efficientnet`, `fedavgcnn`, `fmcnn` ].
 Detailed explination can be found [here](./docs/models.md)
 - `optimizer` : This field specifies the optimizer used in the training process.
 It could be either `sgd` or `adam`.
-- `simulation` : This field specifies whether the training process is a simulation or not.
+- `simulation` : This field specifies whether the training process is run as a simulation or not.

 ### Server Section
 The `server` section contains the configurations for the server that coordinates the Federated Learning process.